Reed's late screamer earns Fulham point in hectic 2-2 draw with Liverpool

 Fulham's fans roared in expectation as seven added minutes were announced but it was Gakpo who seemingly settled the contest with a scruffy finish after Joachim Andersen missed an attempted block.

-Reed, though, had other ideas and unleashed an unstoppable shot past Alisson to give Fulham a point they fully deserved while Liverpool again dropped points to a late goal.
+Reed, though, had other ideas and unleashed an unstoppable shot past Alisson to give Fulham a point they fully deserved.

+Liverpool again dropped points to a late goal, making even the most optimistic fan's hopes that the Reds can still defend their league title a pipe dream.

+"I think if you are not part of Liverpool, you don't follow us every game, then you think you win it (with Gakpo's goal) but unfortunately I am experiencing this for months now," Slot told reporters.